-The proposed lease area contains the same facilities as in the prior lease.
-The lease facilities are designed for recreational boating purposes and shoreline protection.
-Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
+The subject facilities are privately owned and maintained for the docking and mooring of boats.
+These facilities are used for recreational boating and shoreline protection.
+Recreational boating is water-dependent and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
-Resources Code, § 6503.5).
-The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational use by the public.
+Resources Code, § 6503.5)..
+The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resource of the river for recreational and navigational purposes by the public.